Skip to article frontmatterSkip to article content

 Submitting workflows:

-# See example_lab/workflows/ for workflow definitions
+# See examples/example_lab/workflows/ for workflow definitions

 from madsci.client.workcell_client import WorkcellClient